 The district offers career and technical education programs in several areas.
+See the 2021-2022 DHS Academic Handbook. for a listing of programs available to students.
 Admission to these programs is based on interest, age appropriateness, successful completion of prerequisite courses, and available class space.